advait-lokhande/advait-lokhande.github.io/README.md

-# Advait Lokhande - Personal Website

 This repo contains the code for my personal website - [advait-lokhande.github.io](advait-lokhande.github.io)

 Started on: 05th July 2025

-Stack:
+#### Stack:
 - HTML, CSS, Vanilla JS
 - [markedjs](https://github.com/markedjs/marked) for rendering markdown files in the browser

+---
+Thank you for visiting this site, but currently it's a **work in progress**, please revisit soon!
+Meanwhile you can reach me on [Linkedin](https://linkedin.com/in/advait-lokhande) or [Instagram](https://www.instagram.com/advait.projx/) or read more below

+---
-# About Me
+## About Me
 **Namaste, I am Advait Lokhande**
 Electronics & Computer Science Engineer | R&D in Software, Embedded Systems, AI-ML

----
-_Thank you for visiting this site, but currently it's a work in progress, please revisit soon!_
-Meanwhile you can reach me on [Linkedin](https://linkedin.com/in/advait-lokhande) or [Instagram](https://www.instagram.com/advait.projx/)

 #### Summary:
 ---